 Of course, which multiplier to use will likely itself be a point of contention.
 You'll argue for the use of a higher multiplier (4 or 5, for example) while the adjuster is likely to push for a lower multiplier (perhaps 2 or 3).

-But once the multiplier is used to arrive at a general damages figure, adding that number to the special damages total will give the insurance adjuster (and you) a ballpark idea of the value of your claim, or at least a starting point for settlement negotiations.
+But once the multiplier is used to arrive at a general damages figure, adding that number to the special damages total will give the insurance adjuster (and you) a ballpark idea of the value of your claim, or at least a starting point for injury settlement negotiations.

 To get a good understanding of how these types of formulas work during personal injury settlement negotiations, you need to learn the basics of damages and compensation.
 Start by reading the articles we have filed under Personal Injury Damages and Compensation.